Shortest Route Planners for Delivery Businesses: Top Apps

 Why is it so hard to find the shortest route around multiple stops?

 In a word: Math.
-Finding the shortest route around a number of stops is so difficult that the task actually has a name: the traveling salesman problem.
-Mathematicians have worked on it for centuries, and it’s only in the past couple of decades that we’ve started seeing route planners that can do the job.
+Finding the shortest route around a number of stops is so difficult that it actually has a name: the traveling salesman problem.
+Mathematicians have worked on it for centuries, and it's only in the past couple of decades that we've started seeing route planners that can do the job.
 Thanks to ever-increasing computer power and intelligent algorithms, route optimization is now accessible to everyone.

 It's important to note that there is a difference between the shortest route and the fastest route — they're not the same!
 Let's look at some of the differences: